eapowertools/qs-admin-playbook/docs/asset_management/security_rules/check_security_rules.md

 ![check_new_rules_native_3.png](images/check_new_rules_native_3.png)

-Lastly, review the resulting table and view any new streams.
+Lastly, review the resulting table and view any new security rules.
 Repeat this process for the **Last modified** column, reviewing what security rules were modified and by whom.

 -------------------------